Edvard Munch: Mental health

 Despair by Edvard Munch (1894) displays emotion that could be seen as related to dissociation or depression in borderline personality disorder.

 Due in part to the mental health struggles and incarceration in an institution of his sister, Laura Catherine, and in part to then-prevailing beliefs in hereditary insanity, Edvard Munch often expressed his fear that he would become insane.
 Critics of his art also accused him of insanity, deploying this term in a purely abusive sense.
 When his painting The Sick Child was first displayed in Oslo in 1886, Gustav Wentzel and other young Realists encircled Munch and accused him of being a "madman"; another critic Johan Scharffenberg stated that because Munch derived from an "insane family" his art was also "insane."
-He is claimed by some to have had borderline personality disorder, a mental health disorder characterized by fear of abandonment, chronic feelings of emptiness, impulsive behavior, and various other symptoms.
-Munch also displayed alcoholism, a trait often associated with impulsivity in BPD.
+Later in his life, he was diagnosed with bipolar disorder and depression.
+Munch also displayed alcoholism, a trait often associated with impulsivity in borderline personality disorder.